pombreda/omnipy/README.md

-PyOmniMisc
+omnipy
 ==========

 Useful python modules in Omnilab traffic log processing.
-This package aims to facilitate further data processing of omnilab-misc project.

 How To Install
 ----------

-    $ pip install -U PyOmniMisc
+    $ pip install -U omnipy

 or

-    $ easy_install -U PyOmniMisc
+    $ easy_install -U omnipy

-Maybe `sudo` privilege is required when the system does not premit installing.
+Maybe `sudo` privilege is required when the system does not permit installing.

 Contact
 -----------

-Jamin Chen
+Xiaming Chen

 chenxm35@gmail.com